Build-up and survival of the disc: From numerical models of galaxy formation to the Milky Way: Results

 The single panel on the right provides a comparison with expectations from the MW.
 Here, we use observational data from the catalogues provided in \citet{li2024}, which are based on Red Giant Branch stars in \textit{Gaia} XP spectra \citep{gaia2023}.
 We include a selection criteria of $-2.5<{\rm [Fe/H]}<-1.0$ in order to focus on likely GSE-member stars \citep[the same cut used in][]{ou2024}.
 Orbital energies and angular momenta are calculated using Galacto-centric positions and velocities, assuming an axisymmetric background MW potential profile defined in \citet{belokurov2023}.
 To summarise, this model includes a bulge, Miyamoto-Nagai disc and NFW dark matter halo components with parameters matching those in \citet{bovy2015}, but with a slightly higher halo mass of $M_{\rm vir}=1\times10^{12}\,\rm{M}_{\odot}$ and raised concentration of $c_{\rm vir}=19.5$.
 The energy is normalised to zero at infinite radius.

 We show a histogram of the stellar number density after subtracting a smooth background (Gaussian filter with $\sigma(L_z)=0.4 \times 10^3\,\rm{kpc}\,\rm{km}\,\rm{s}^{-1}$ and $\sigma(E_{\rm tot})=0.08\times10^5\,\rm{km}^2\,\rm{s}^{-2}$), so that blue regions indicate relative under-densities and red regions indicate relative over-densities.
-This reveals the prograde disc population spanning a wide range of energies, small substructures such as debris from $\omega$ Centauri ($\omega$cen), a possible prograde proto-Galactic component named \textit{Shakti} \citep{malhan2024}, and a prominent annulus associated with GSE stars.
-The GSE overdensity is tightly clustered in a narrow region of energy-angular momentum space, in contrast to the broader distribution predicted by the {\sc auriga} simulations.
-This implies that there is a significant population of GSE stars at higher energies and angular momenta which are not yet recovered, highlighting a need for further observational studies in the outer Galactic halo.
+This reveals the prograde disc population spanning a wide range of energies, small substructures such as debris from $\omega$ Centauri ($\omega$cen), a possible prograde proto-Galactic component or bar-induced resonance named \textit{Shakti} \citep{dillamore2023, malhan2024}, and a prominent annulus associated with GSE stars.

+Firstly, we warn that the simulation panels and this observational data panel are showing fundamentally different things.
+It is not possible to retrieve the stars that originated in the GSE, only to isolate their main over-density in the $E\text{--}L_{z}$ property plane.
+Therefore, any comparison should be made with this in mind.
+Nonetheless, The GSE over-density is tightly clustered in a narrow region of energy-angular momentum space, in contrast to the broader distribution predicted by the {\sc auriga} simulations.
+This implies that there is a significant population of GSE stars at higher energies and angular momenta which are not yet recovered in the observational data, highlighting a need for further observational studies in the outer Galactic halo.

+The GSE over-density does not reach into the lowest energies of the potential well, and certainly not to energies below the $\langle R_{\rm G}\rangle = 3\,\rm{kpc}$ limit.
+This is most comparable to the {\sc auriga} galaxies with minor mergers having mass ratios of $<1:4$.
+That said, it is not possible to unambiguously select the true GSE member stars as we have done in the simulation data, and the lower bound of the GSE debris may extend to lower energies than implied here.
+The distribution may be affected by the \textit{Gaia} DR3 selection function used in the \citet{li2024} data, though we argue that this is unlikely to matter because the data extends far below the lower limit of the GSE debris seen in Figure~\ref{fig:E_Lz_GSEs} and there are no obvious gaps in the energy distribution.